 Ringside Seats

 We didn’t see any arena girls wrestling but we did see them gyrate a fair bit.
 Every match required a costume change into matching bikinis that left little to the imagination.
+There are large screen televisions that project images so don’t worry you won’t miss seeing anything.

 Tips for watching Mexico City Lucha Libre